Enrique Peñaranda: World War II

 Following the Japanese attack on Pearl Harbor, Bolivia became one of the later countries to join the United States in World War II.
 Immediately after the events of 7 December 1941, Bolivia declared its solidarity with the U.S. Despite this, the Peñaranda administration was late to declare war and join the Allies, doing so with Chile and Colombia on 7 April 1943.

 Starting in May 1943, Peñaranda began a diplomatic tour of various American countries visiting Peru, Ecuador, Colombia, Venezuela, Brazil, Panama, Haiti, Mexico, Cuba, Canada and the United States where he toured the country and was received by President Franklin Delano Roosevelt on 5 May.
 It was during this visit that Peñaranda pledged the country's tin resources to the allied war effort.
 Bolivia at the time was the only producer and supplier of the ore in the Western Hemisphere since the Southeast Asian producing regions were under Japanese occupation.
-However, Peñaranda's decision to sell the country's tin at exorbitantely low rates of as low as 40.5 cents per pound resulted in further discontent amongst the Bolivian populace.
+However, Peñaranda's decision to sell the country's tin at exorbitantly low rates of as low as 40.5 cents per pound resulted in further discontent amongst the Bolivian populace.